 Bunnings - Circular economy

-Bunnings is committed to reducing the environmental impact of their operations.
-Integral to this is minimising operational waste, optimising product packaging, and implementing product stewardship programs for customers.
+Bunnings works to reduce the environmental impact of its operations by minimising operational waste, optimising product packaging and supporting product stewardship programs that help customers live more sustainably.

 Reducing operational waste and increasing resource recovery are key areas of focus for Bunnings to reduce impact on the natural environment.

 During the financial year, Bunnings expanded its program of waste management by launching an internal uniform recycling program for all team members, to divert textiles from landfill.
 As of 30 June 2023, Bunnings diverted 57.1 per cent of its operational waste, demonstrating an improvement of 2.2 percentage points compared to the previous year due to enhanced segregation, recycling and reporting of waste.

 Bunnings continued work to reduce excess product packaging, improve packaging design for recovery and reduce the use of packaging materials that are difficult for customers to recycle.
 As a member of the Australian Packaging Covenant Organisation (APCO), Bunnings is committed to working towards 100 per cent sustainable packaging.
 During the year, a training program was launched to introduce the Bunnings Sustainable Packaging Guidelines to internal teams and selected suppliers.
 The guidelines help to embed APCO’s sustainable packaging principles in products sold in Bunnings.

 Bunnings continued to include the Australasian Recycling Label (ARL) on product packaging to help customers dispose of packaging correctly.
 During the year, the ARL was applied to more than 1,000 additional products in the Bunnings range.